-- 4. Now, edit the first part of the condition in dialog Add Auto Attendant Script.
-Double-click Unnamed). - 5.
-In the Edit Menu dialog, type description Holidays and add a file with the announcement about a holiday.
+- 5. In the Edit Menu dialog, type description Holidays and add a file with the announcement about a holiday.
 Set timeout to 5 second (this will suffice) and save the settings. - 6.
-Create the second condition: Select the Unnamed) icon and click Convert to Time Condition (thus the "Working hours" condition will be nested into condition "Holidays").
+Create the second condition: Select the ( ) icon and click Convert to Time Condition (thus the "Working hours" condition will be nested into condition "Holidays").
 In the Description field, enter Working hours; in the For time range, select Working hours (see figure 3).
 Save the settings. - 7.
 In the Edit Auto Attendant Script dialog under the Working hours line, two new conditions appear. - 8.
 Create the third condition: Click and click Convert to Time Condition.
 In the For time range menu, select Lunch break (see figure 4).
 Save the settings.